kirikintha/ph-balanced-artisan-tools/README.md

 # Laravel Tools README

 Laravel Tools is a Visual Studio Code extension that provides a set of tools to enhance your Laravel development experience.
-This extension includes features such as running artisan commands directly from the sidebar.
+This extension includes features such as running artisan make commands directly from the sidebar.

+> [!IMPORTANT]
+I have been using Laravel for ten years, and started this extension locally and wanted to give back to the community.
+This is *not* approved, sponsored, or affiliated by the good people who make Laravel and I have no monetary stake in this.
+Laravel is trademarked see: https://laravel.com/trademark - there is no commercial use implied in this extension.
+This is simply to pay it forward for folks who may need to have a comprehensive list of things to do in artisan make or have accessibility issues with using the command line.

 ## Features